IBM/transition-amr-parser/README.md

 ## Trained checkpoints

 We offer some trained checkpoints on demand.
-These can be download from the AWS by using
+These can be download from AWS by using

     pip install awscli
     aws --endpoint-url=$URL s3 cp s3://mnlp-models-amr/<config>-seed<N>.zip .